foconer/springboot-helloworld-helm/README.md

 * Start docker and minikube, check with commands
   - docker container ls (check to see that minikube container is running)
   - kubectl get nodes (check that a nodes exists)
+* Open a terminal
-* Clone this repository
+  - Clone this repository
-* Go to Terminal and run the following commands
-  - go to the project directory
+  - Go to the project directory
+* Run the following commands
   - helm install springboot .
   - kubectl get pods
   - kubectl get svc